The Tale of Igor's Campaign: Orality

 Robert Mann (1989, 2005) argues that the leading studies have been mistaken in concluding the Tale is the work of a poet working in a written tradition.
 Mann points to evidence suggesting that the Tale first circulated as an oral epic song for several decades before being written down, most likely in the early 13th century.
 He identifies the opening lines as corresponding to such an oral tradition: "Was it not fitting, brothers, to begin with the olden words of the heroic tales about the campaign of Igor..."
 The narrator begins by referring to oral epic tales that are already old and familiar.
 Mann has found numerous new parallels to the text of the Tale in wedding songs, magical incantations, byliny and other Old Russian sources.
 He was the first researcher to point out unique textual parallels in a rare version of the Tale of the Battle against Mamai (Skazanie o Mamaevom poboishche), published by N.G.
 Golovin in 1835.
 It contains what Mann claims is the earliest known redaction of the Skazanie, a redaction that scholars posited but could not locate.

 Based on byliny and Old Russian sources, Mann has attempted to reconstruct an early Russian song about the conversion of the Kievan State.
-Mann believes that this early conversion cycle left its imprint on several passages of the Tale, including the motif sequence in which the pagan Div warns the Tmutorokan idol that Igor's army is approaching.
+Mann believes that this early conversion cycle left its imprint on several passages of the Tale, including the motif sequence in which the pagan mythical creature Div warns the Tmutorokan idol that Igor's army is approaching.
+This Div is typically construed to be an ominous bird.